google/caliban/README.md

 Docker environment and submitting those isolated environments to Google Compute Cloud.

+## Installation and Usage

+We'll add more here once we're staged on Github and can get proper links to generated docs.

+This is a research project, not an official Google product.
+Expect bugs and sharp edges.
+Please help by trying out Caliban, [reporting bugs](https://github.com/google/caliban/issues), and letting us know what you think!

 ## Developing in Caliban

 So you want to add some code to Caliban.
 Excellent!